 2. Organic matter matters.

 Most fields have soil color variation.
 Color indicates different levels of organic matter; the darker the soil, the more organic matter.
 Organic matter provides soil with its own source of nitrogen.
-On average, every 1 percent of organic matter produces 30 lbs of nitrogen per acre.
+On average, every 1 percent of organic matter produces 30 pounds of nitrogen per acre.
 Any field with organic matter variation requires a varied rate of nitrogen.
-Think about this: you must apply 120 lbs more nitrogen per acre on lighter colored 2 percent organic matter soil to make up for the extra nitrogen produced in the darker 6 percent organic matter soil.
+Think about this: you must apply 120 pounds more nitrogen per acre on lighter colored, 2 percent organic matter soil to make up for the extra nitrogen produced in the darker 6 percent organic matter soil.

 3. The early bird wastes the worm.

 Applying your fall or spring applications too early means much of the nitrogen is already gone before your plants can use it.
 Corn consumes 80 percent of its nitrogen after the V12 growth stage.
-For Wheat, 75% of nitrogen is taken up after stem elongation begins.
+For wheat, 75 percent of nitrogen is taken up after stem elongation begins.
 Applying nitrogen just prior to these stages is the most effective timing for the crop.

 4. The Right Stuff.